martydill/node.fs/README.md

 Node.fs is an F# implementation of the Node.js platform
 ============================================
 It is still in extremely early development - so early, in fact, that it can't do much of anything yet, and has no real module system.
-I aim to keep the API as similar as possible to the Node.js APIs, but due to language differences (and the abundance of reserved words in F#) some things may be slightly different, or be named slightly differently.
+I aim to keep the API as similar as possible to the Node.js APIs, while taking advantage of F#'s features where it makes sense.
+However, due to language differences (and the abundance of reserved words in F#) some things may be slightly different, or be named slightly differently.

 It can currently run F# versions of simple Node.js apps, such as some of the ones from the Node Beginner Book (http://www.nodebeginner.org).
 Here is an example: